-He created computer graphics.
+He created computer graphics [as we use it today].
 So, Todd, Katelyn whenever you get a chance, type in Dr. David Hedgley in your Google search and it's gonna come up 'the father of computer graphics'.
-He taught at Simms.
+He taught at Simms [on the second floor].